yunemse48/403bypasser/README.md

 ## Output

-The output of the program is saved (in the current directory) in a file with the name of the domain name given as input.
+The output of the program is saved (in the current directory) in a file with the name of the domain name given as input.<br>
-For example:
+For example: <br>
 `python3 403bypasser.py -u https://example.com -d /secret` is given.
 Then the output is saved to `example.txt` in the current directory.
 ***